Proterochampsidae: Classification

 Proterochampsidae was named in 1966 by A.S.
 Romer in his book Vertebrate Paleontology, 3rd edition.
+The clade was defined as a stem-based taxon by María Trotteyn in 2011 as the most inclusive clade containing Chanaresuchus bonapartei and Proterochampsa barrionuevoi, but not Euparkeria capensis, Doswellia kaltenbachi, Passer domesticus (the house sparrow), or Crocodylus niloticus (the Nile crocodile).
 Members such as Proterochampsa and Cerritosaurus had been known for several decades prior to the family's creation.
 Proterochampsids were originally thought to be close relatives of crocodilians based on their similar appearance.
 In the following years, proterochampsids were frequently associated with Proterosuchia, another group of long-snouted Triassic archosauriforms.
 As phylogenetic studies became more common in the 1980s and 1990s, proterochampsids were found to be a distinct group closely related to true archosaurs.
 Recent studies have placed Proterochampsidae as either the sister taxon of Archosauria (the closest relatives of archosaurs), or the sister taxon of Archosauria and Euparkeria.
 In a 2011 study, the unusual Late Triassic archosauriform Doswellia has been placed as the closest relative of proterochampsids.
 Because doswelliids are more closely related to proterochampsids than to any other archosauriform, the two groups form their own clade.

-Seven species have been assigned to Proterochampsidae: Cerritosaurus binsfeldi, Chanaresuchus bonapartei, Gualosuchus reigi, Rhadinosuchus gracilis, Tropidosuchus romeri, Proterochampsa barrionuevoi, and Proterochampsa nodosa.
+Twelve species have been confirmed to belong to Proterochampsidae: Cerritosaurus binsfeldi, Chanaresuchus bonapartei, Gualosuchus reigi, Kuruxuchampsa dornellesi, Pinheirochampsa rodriguesi, Proterochampsa barrionuevoi, Proterochampsa nodosa, Pseudochampsa ischigualastensis, Retymaijychampsa beckerorum, Rhadinosuchus gracilis, Stenoscelida aurantiacus, and Tropidosuchus romeri.
 P. nodosa was assigned to its own genus Barberenachampsa in 2000, but it is generally still considered to be a species of Proterochampsa.
 Modern studies place Proterochampsids in a larger group called Proterochampsia.
 Under the classification of Kischlat and Schultz (1999), Cerritosaurus, Proterochampsa, and Tropidosuchus are basal forms, while Chanaresuchus, Gualosuchus, and Rhadinosuchus form the family Rhadinosuchidae.
 However, more recent studies reduce Rhadinosuchidae to a subfamily level as Rhadinosuchinae to be placed within Proterochampsidae and include advanced proterochampsid, e.g. Chanaresuchus and Rhadinosuchus.
+It was defined by Martin Ezcurra and colleagues in 2015 during the redescription of Rhadinosuchus as all archosauriforms more closely related to Rhadinosuchus gracilis and Chanaresuchus bonapartei than to Cerritosaurus binsfeldi, Tropidosuchus romeri, and Doswellia kaltenbachi.
 Below is a cladogram following the phylogenetic analysis of Ezcurra (2016) that recovered Doswelliidae as the sister taxon of Proterochampsidae (within Proterochampsia).
 Proterochampsia was found to be the sister taxon of Archosauria, whose living representatives consist of birds and crocodilians.